cangyeone/pnsn/README.md

 7. The data needs to be sampled at 100Hz.
 8.The accuracy has not been fully tested yet; only 10,000 waveforms of 102.4 seconds within 2000km from year 2020 were used for testing with results shown in the figure.
 9.We found that after high-pass filtering (differentiation), the picking effect for large earthquakes was better; therefore we created a model for picking original + differentiated data as an example: makejit.pnsn.diff.py.Output models are: rnn.origdiff.pnsn.jit
-10. The pnsn model was originally on 2022, however, we have updated it pnsn.jit and pnsn.diff.jit on 2025 in our article.
-The orignal accuracy is shown in [pickers/china.pnsn.jpg].
+10. The pnsn model was originally released in 2022, and updated `pnsn.jit` and `pnsn.diff.jit` were released in 2025 in our paper.
+The original accuracy is shown in [pickers/china.pnsn.jpg].

 Call in python interface